424ever/utility/README.md

 # utility
-A libary, that contains loads of useful methods
+A libary that contains loads of useful methods